-Other Examples of Freudian Slips
+Examples of Freudian Slips

-Another good example comes from the UK when then Prime Minister David Cameron said “We are raising more money for the rich” rather than the poor.
+Another good example of a Freudian slip comes from the UK when then Prime Minister David Cameron said “We are raising more money for the rich” rather than the poor.
 In another instance, he said that his party “resents the poor” rather than “represents” the poor.
 Whether these statements actually reveal something about the speaker is completely up for interpretation and likely depends on your world view in the first place.

 Freudian Slip in Psychology

-Every day people make dozens of errors in speech, but unlike most of us who would see these mistakes for what they usually are, simple errors, Freud went deeper.
-In his 1901 book The Psychopathology of Everyday Life, he states that these slips, or “Fehlleistungen” as he called them, were an important gateway into the unconscious mind.
+Every day people make dozens of errors in speech, but unlike most of us who would see these mistakes for what they usually are, simple errors, Sigmund Freud went deeper.
+In his 1901 book The Psychopathology of Everyday Life, he states that these slips, or “Fehlleistungen” as he called them, were an important gateway into the unconscious.
 He believed that when someone said the word “breast” instead of “best” (as Ted Kennedy did on live television) they are really expressing a repressed desire.
 In this case, obviously, for sex.

-In the book, Freud includes an example in which he notes a woman’s mistaken speech in regards to a man.
+In the book, Sigmund Freud includes an example in which he notes a woman’s mistaken speech in regards to a man.
 She describes her previous disinterest in this man and how she never really “had anything against him”.
 The woman goes on to say that she never “gave him the chance to cuptivate my acquaintance”.
 Here, she apparently used the word “cuptivate” rather than cultivate it.
 Freud believed this came from her unconscious mind and felt vindicated when he later found out they had been romantically involved.

 “I Love You” Freudian Slip